Top 10 Most Beautiful Arctic Animals: Stunning Pictures and Facts

 Arctic tern in flight over a colorful field, its wings spread wide.

 The Arctic Tern is a small yet remarkable bird, famed for its incredible migratory journey, which spans from the Arctic to the Antarctic and back each year.
-This bird holds the record for the longest migration of any species, flying over 40,000 kilometres annually.
+This bird holds the record for the longest migration of any species, flying over 40,000 kilometers annually.
 Its sleek white body, pointed wings, and black cap make it easily recognizable.
 Arctic Terns are highly agile in flight, capable of diving to catch fish and crustaceans from the ocean’s surface.

 During the breeding season, Arctic Terns return to the Arctic, forming large colonies on rocky shores and islands.
 These birds are fiercely territorial, defending their nests and chicks with astonishing aggression despite their small size.
 The Arctic Tern’s life of constant travel ensures that it experiences more daylight than any other creature on Earth, following the summer sun as it migrates.